How to Prepare for Anal Sex | From Start to Finish

 Before you learn how to have anal sex with your partner's 1 1/2 inch diameter penis, let's start with something MUCH smaller.
 This is called anal training.

-The Mini Beginners Anal Toy is the thinnest & smallest probe ever made.
 If you've never stuck anything in your butt before, start with that one first.
 Once you've teased the derriere, then upgrade to a toy that's bigger to better train the sphincter for a full size man's erect penis.

 Anal Starter is my top pick for both men & women preparing for anal sex.
 It looks like a tiny penis with extra soft jelly shaft for total comfort.